Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Introduction

 With the advent of deep learning, many tasks on image data including binary classification and anomaly detection (AD) have greatly improved.
 Nevertheless classical binary classification still generally lacks robustness and reliability outside its training domain.
 Many anomaly detection methods try to solve this problem by only learning the normal class boundary, rather than directly discriminating anomalies from normal samples.
 Any observation defined outside is then deemed as anomalous.
 This decision rule is especially useful when the anomaly class boundary is ill-defined or continually evolving and only few anomalous training samples are available.

 The recent explosion of self supervision further improves unsupervised learning abilities and reduces the needed amount of labeled data.
-It enables to discriminate anomalies from normal samples by learning to solve simple tasks such as geometric transformation classification. \begin{revadded}However, although deep anomaly detection can achieve interesting performance, it still suffers from limitations on more challenging problems with local and fine-grained differences between anomalies and normal samples.
+It enables to discriminate anomalies from normal samples by learning to solve simple tasks such as geometric transformation classification.
+However, although deep anomaly detection can achieve interesting performance, it still suffers from limitations on more challenging problems with local and fine-grained differences between anomalies and normal samples.
 Indeed, existing self-supervised anomaly detection algorithms evaluated their performance on datasets like CIFAR10 or CIFAR100 but not on fine-grained ones like Caltech-Birds or face anti-spoofing.
-Moreover, these methods usually have an high inference time, making them impractical for real-life anomaly detection problems.\end{revadded}
+Moreover, these methods usually have an high inference time, making them impractical for real-life anomaly detection problems.
+For example, the state-of-the-art model GeoTrans \cite{Golan2018DeepAD} needs to apply during inference 72 different transformations to the input making it around 10 times slower than our proposed method.